Hackuarium/simple-spectro/hacking_the_simplespectro/CAD/Version3/README.md

-Version 3 of the spectro-plongeur
+This folder contains the CAD files of the third version of the spectro-plongeur.